Sahith3637/CredWiseApp/docs/projectInfo.md

 # CredWise Customer Management System

 ## Recent Updates
+- **Loan Product Documents**: Added support for associating documents with specific loan applications through the `LoanApplicationId` field.
+- **Get All Loan Applications**: Added new endpoint `GET /api/LoanApplication/all` in `LoanApplicationController` to retrieve all loan applications with user and product details.
+- **Loan Application APIs**: Gold, Home, and Personal loan application APIs are now available in `LoanApplicationController`.
 - **Repayment API**: The repayment response (`RepaymentScheduleDto`) now includes a `paymentType` property, reflecting the payment method used for each installment.
 - **How It Works API**: Added `GET /api/HowItWorks` endpoint, returning the loan process steps as a list of `HowItWorksStepDto`.
 - **Document Upload**: Added `POST /api/Loan/upload-loan-product-document` endpoint for uploading required documents for loan products.